What questions should a daycare provider ask parents?

 • Does your child have any mental health conditions?

-While the parent may choose not to answer this question, this is extremely What questions should a daycare provider ask parents?important information to have for your staff.
+While the parent may choose not to answer this question, this is extremely important information to have for your staff.
 Their child may encounter things such as panic attacks, anxiety attacks, and other types of problems involving their mental health.
 By knowing what exactly is affecting them, your staff members can easily handle the problem in the best way possible.
 Not only will this get you a better standing with your potential clients, but it will undoubtedly help in the future if you have any kids that are a handful!

 Sometimes, there might be religious requirements for your potential client.
 This can range from dietary restrictions such as no pork or no meat and can really affect what you can provide certain days if they need meals.
 This will not only be an important question to show how much you care for every child that comes in the door, but it also helps your standing with their parents as it proves that you truly look at every single detail before taking in your child.